makiv2/TTM4905-Code/README.md

 docker compose up
 ```

+The webpage has to be run manually, navigate to the subfolder `frontend/` for more intructions.

 #### Running subcomponents
 To run specific subcomponents of the system, navigate to the respective subfolder `backend/` or `rocket/` and execute the same command: